mackwn/gas-sensor-analytics-demo/README.md

 gas-sensor-analytics-demo
 ==============================

-Gas sensor analytics and calibration workflow.
+Anaylyze data from a chemical sensor array responses to different gases at different concentrations.
+Result is a model to predict identity of the gas and the concentration.
 Data from UCI Machine Learning Repository at https://archive.ics.uci.edu/ml/datasets/Gas+Sensor+Array+Drift+Dataset+at+Different+Concentrations#

 Citations:
 A Vergara, S Vembu, T Ayhan, M Ryan, M Homer, R Huerta.
 "Chemical gas sensor drift compensation using classifier ensembles."
 Sensors and Actuators B: Chemical 166 (2012): 320-329.